trmitchell7/nginx-resume.md/resume.md

   : Integrating as a contributing member to a development scrum team, while maintaining Ops alert/uptime responsibilities.

 * Uptime
-  : Identifying and refactoring hardware/software single point of failures and potential pain points.
+  : Identifying and refactoring hardware/software weakpoints and scaling the critical pieces to provide high availability and disaster recovery plans.

 -------